dynomake/Lithe/README.md

     }
 }
 ```
-Ready!
+Done!
 So you can create an injector through the `Lithe` class and use the registered dependencies.
 I wrote an example in the Main class.
 ```java
 public class Main {